mbuesch/rangelockrs/README.rst

     // The data that will simultaneously be accessed from the threads. let data = vec![10, 11, 12, 13];

+    // Embed the data in a RangeLock
-    // Create the RangeLock for the threads. let data_lock0 = Arc::new(RangeLock::new(data));
+    // and clone atomic references to it for the threads. let data_lock0 = Arc::new(RangeLock::new(data));
     let data_lock1 = Arc::clone(&data_lock0);
     let data_lock2 = Arc::clone(&data_lock0);